-The first step - known as first-line treatment or induction therapy - aims to control the myeloma quickly and relieve the symptoms.
-It will involve treatment with a combination of drugs, including some which have been introduced in recent years and have drastically improved myeloma treatment.
+The first step - known as first-line treatment or induction therapy - aims to control the myeloma quickly and relieve symptoms.
+It will involve treatment with a combination of drugs, including some which have been introduced in recent years and have drastically improved myeloma survival.
 Combinations of these have been found to be more effective than single drugs.
 A typical combination will include:

-- A chemotherapy drug to kill the myeloma cells (cyclophosphamide, melphalan or doxorubicin) - A steroid to suppress inflammation (dexamethasone or prednisolone) - One or more of the newer anti-myeloma treatments including thalidomide (Thalidomide), lenalidomide (Revlimid) and pomalidomide (Pomalyst) which enhance the performance of the chemotherapy drugs by boosting the immune system and preventing myeloma cells from surviving.
-Bortezomib (Velcade) and carfilzomib (Kyprolis) target cells actively producing proteins, principally the abnormal plasma cells. - Pain relief as needed; usually non-steroidal anti-inflammatory drugs (NSAIDs).
+- A chemotherapy drug to kill the myeloma cells (cyclophosphamide, melphalan or doxorubicin) - A steroid to suppress inflammation (dexamethasone or prednisolone) - One or more of the newer anti-myeloma treatments, including thalidomide (Thalidomide) and lenalidomide (Revlimid) enhance the performance of the chemotherapy drugs by boosting the immune system and preventing myeloma cells from surviving.
+Bortezomib (Velcade) target cells actively producing proteins, principally the abnormal plasma cells.
+Daratumumab (Darzalex) mimics antibodies and targets myeloma cells. - Pain relief as needed; usually non-steroidal anti-inflammatory drugs (NSAIDs).